-The Herb Federation of New Zealand is dedicated to promoting the knowledge, use and delight of herbs through educational programs, research, and sharing the experience of its members within the federation and throughout the community.
+The Herb Federation of New Zealand is dedicated to promoting the knowledge, use and delight of herbs through educational programmes, research, and sharing the experience of its members within the Federation and throughout the community.

-Administered by an elected executive committee and permanent Secretariat the federations current committee members are listed in the contact pages.
+Administered by an elected executive committee and permanent Secretariat the Federation’s current committee members are listed on the contact page.

 The use of the borage flower is symbolic of the exotic influence of herbs in New Zealand while the manuka does the same for native herbs.
 The five petals of the flower are also representative of the five facets of the federation:

 - Growing and research of herbs.